Jose Garcia Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.8 K/9, which ranks 15th in the league.
+- The pitching staff for the Rays has a collective nine K/9, which ranks 13th in the league.

-- The Rays surrender the fewest home runs in baseball (eight total, 0.5 per game).
+- Rays pitchers combine to surrender eight home runs (0.4 per game), the first-fewest in the league.

-- Bradley gets the call to start for the Rays, his first of the season.
+- Rasmussen makes the start for the Rays, his fourth of the season.
+He is 2-1 with a 2.60 ERA and 19 strikeouts in 17 1/3 innings pitched.

+- His most recent time out came on Friday against the Toronto Blue Jays, when the righty threw 4 1/3 innings, surrendering five earned runs while giving up eight hits.

+- The 27-year-old has an ERA of 2.60, with 9.9 strikeouts per nine innings, in three games this season.
+Opponents are batting .180 against him.

 © 2023 Data Skrive.
 All rights reserved.